LeafVPN/liberty_reserve_payments/README.md

 # LibertyReservePayments

 Receive payments via Liberty Reserve.
-With this gem the user of your shop can pay for a digital item (or any type of item) and validate the transaction after it was made.
+With this gem the user of your shop can pay for a digital item (or any type of item) and you can validate the transaction after it was made.

 ## Installation